Rourkela–Bhubaneswar Intercity Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 22839 Rourkela Junction - Bhubaneswar Intercity Superfast Express covers the distance of 420 km in 7 hours 20 mins (57 km/hr) & in 7 hours 20 mins as the 22840 Bhubaneswar - Rourkela Junction Intercity Superfast Express (57 km/hr).
+The 22839 Rourkela Junction - Bhubaneswar Intercity Superfast Express covers the distance of 420 km in 7 hours 20 mins (57 km/h) and in 7 hours 20 mins as the 22840 Bhubaneswar - Rourkela Junction Intercity Superfast Express (57 km/h).

 As the average speed of the train is higher than 55 km/h, as per railway rules, its fare includes a Superfast surcharge.